cjplatten/ce-load-balancing-node-api-take-2-2/README.md

 ## 1. Applying the current infrastructure

+Make sure to commit and push your code after each step in these instructions.

 Explore the existing terraform files within this repository to familiarise yourself with the structure.

 You will see that there is already existing code to create a brand new VPC, associated subnets and routing.